koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 It uses components that I've created.

 This makes it possible to hide many details like styles, markups and so on.
-Of course you have to create these primitive components like Layout, Button, List, and so on, but developers who create an application don't care about it.
+Of course you have to create these primitive components like Layout, Button, List, and so on, but developers who create an application don't care about these.
 They just use them.

 Designing your primitive components is very hard.